Soay123/SilverSatPersonalDevWork/README.md

 ```

 - I skipped the INA219
-  1. Some load is needed, but I do not know what max amps are (5mA?)
+  1. Specs: High Side (i.e. in series with load).
+26 volts max.
+3.2 Amps max.
-  2. Max volts is 26 (5200 Ohm load needed if max 5mA)
+  2. Thus min load is 8.125 ohm, and max watts is 83.2.

 ## Some reasoning about the electronics needed